dmsl/anyplace/server/README.md

 ## How to setup Anyplace v3.0a in you IDE?
 1. You can run the project locally on your personal computer using the [IntelliJ IDEA](https://www.jetbrains.com/idea/download/)
++ Download the  [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (The Community Edition is free)
++ Install the Scala plugin during the installation process
++ Download the project from [GitHub](https://github.com/dmsl/anyplace/archive/develop.zip)
++ Extract the `develop.zip` file
++ Click `Open` under the `File` menu on the IntelliJ IDEA
++ Choose the `anyplace-develop/server` directory of the extracted file (The directory icon should be marked)
++ Check the `SBT sources` checkbox
++ Setup the JAVA `jdk` if necessary
++ Click `OK` (It should start downloading the required libraries ~10-15 mins)
++ If you are using the Community Edition you need to do the following three additional steps
+    * Click the dropdown menu on the right side of the IDE to `Edit configuration`
+    * Add a new configuration click the `+` symbol
+    * Choose `SBT Task` and then write "run" in the `tasks` fields
++ Done!

-**Important**: In order to run the Play project you need download and install the Ultimate edition.
+**Important**: In order to fully support the Play project you need download and install the Ultimate edition.

 **Important**: You need to have installed the JAVA enviroment.